Moofbytes/PyGAF/README.md

 ## Concept
-To provide an educational and practical environment for exploration of aquifer mathematical models, groundwater flow concepts and published analytic solutions.
+To provide an educational and practical environment for exploration of aquifer mathematical models, groundwater flow concepts and published analytic solutions for groundwater flow.